lucapiras5/ebooks/on-digital-forensics.md

 # On digital forensics

+*Written by Luca Piras.*

+*This document is released under the CC BY-SA 4.0 license.*

 ## Introduction

 This document is a translated summary of the final dissertation I wrote for master's degree in law at the University of Bologna.
 I initially wrote it as a student who was interested in digital forensics, but I had no practical experience in the field.
 It was entirely the product of the legal knowledge acquired during my academic studies, and my technical experience as a self-taught programmer and GNU/Linux user.